t-ylerJ/t-ylerJ/README.md

-- 👋 Hi, I’m @t-ylerJ.
+👋 Hi, I’m @t-ylerJ.
 Welcome to my GitHub Page!

-- 🌱 Currently, I'm learning Ruby on Rails
-- 😄 I’m looking to collaborate on any open source projects (primarily in JavaScript) as a a full-stack or front-end software developer.
+😄 I’m looking to collaborate on any open source projects (primarily in JavaScript) as a a full-stack or front-end software developer.
 Contact me to get something started!
-- 📫 How to reach me:
+📫 How to reach me:
     Email: tylerj0937@gmail.com
     LinkedIn: https://www.linkedin.com/in/t-ylerj/
-- ⚡ Fun fact: I'm an avid traveler with a passion for exploring new things.
+⚡ Fun fact: I'm an avid traveler with a passion for exploring new things.
 I've been to 40 states in the U.S. and 15 countries.
 My goal in the next 2-3 years is to hit all 50 states and make it to 20 countries.

 ## ![</>](https://img.shields.io/badge/html5-black?style=for-the-badge&logo=html5) Tech Stack ![</>](https://img.shields.io/badge/css3-black?style=for-the-badge&logo=css3)